Shoes3/exe-shoes/README.md

 ## Usage

-`$ cshoes.exe --ruby pack.rb`
+`$ cshoes.exe --ruby ytm-merge.rb`

 As you know --ruby means to run Shoes as a mostly standard Ruby with some ENV['vars'] and Constants you'll find in Shoes.
-Like DIR and without the GUI.
+Like DIR and without showing the GUI.

+The **sample** just loads ytm.yaml and calls the Shoes module function PackShoes::merge_exe

 Modify pack.rb to load the .yaml file for your app.
 The .yaml for the example ytm is